-PM2.5 New Source Review/Prevention of Significant Deterioration, GHG PSD and GHG Title V: LRAPA anticipates that there will be a negative fiscal and economic impact on approximately 100 small businesses because they will be required to make an initial estimate of PM2.5 and GHG emissions at time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
+PM2.5 New Source Review/Prevention of Significant Deterioration, GHG PSD and GHG Title V: DEQ anticipates that there will be a negative fiscal and economic impact on approximately 100 small businesses because they will be required to make an initial estimate of PM2.5 and GHG emissions at time of permit renewal or modification so LRAPA can incorporate emission levels into permits.
 Additionally, proposed new facilities that would be large sources of PM2.5 and GHG pollution would also be subject to the rules, but LRAPA lacks available information to project what new facilities may be proposed in the future.
 These businesses have the option of assuming that PM2.5 emissions are the same as PM10 emissions (already included in their permits), eliminating any additional costs for reporting, recordkeeping or other administrative activities.
 GHG emissions can be estimated using a process similar to their GHG reporting requirements.
-The cost of these requirements varies by each business and LRAPA lacks available information sufficient to accurately estimate these costs.
+The cost of these requirements varies by each business and DEQ lacks available information sufficient to accurately estimate these costs.

-LRAPA anticipates that there will be a negative fiscal and economic impact on new sources and existing sources if they make a modification to their facility that would trigger New Source Review or Prevention of Significant Deterioration.
+DEQ anticipates that there will be a negative fiscal and economic impact on new sources and existing sources if they make a modification to their facility that would trigger New Source Review or Prevention of Significant Deterioration.
 Additional costs could be incurred if the business had to add control equipment to meet control technology requirements.
 Sources are also required to perform computer modeling for PM2.5 to ensure that the health standards are met and air quality in wilderness areas is not degraded.
 Most of the costs are the result of federal requirements and do not change as a result of adding PM2.5 and GHGs to the list of regulated pollutants in Lane County.
 Additionally, NSR and PSD is a case-by-case analysis, and because the type of pollution controls and computer modeling varies for each case, LRAPA lacks available information to accurately estimate those costs.
-However, LRAPA acknowledges that the cost impact of NSR and PSD is typically significant.
+However, DEQ acknowledges that the cost impact of NSR and PSD is typically significant.
 The application fee alone for this type of permit in Lane County is currently $46,922.

-Small Scale Renewable Energy Sources: LRAPA anticipates that there will be no fiscal and economic impact as a result of the proposed rules.
+Small Scale Renewable Energy Sources: DEQ anticipates that there will be no fiscal and economic impact as a result of the proposed rules.